 Isn’t it ironic how Junior High physical education courses taught us such inconsistent lessons about autonomy over the physical self?
 Their lessons taught us how to defend our bodies against unwanted contact.
 Self defense class.
 They taught us how to protect ourselves, and how to use physical power to emit strength and courage.
 And yet, in the same course, they also taught us that one must slow dance with every member of the opposite gender in their class.
 One must dance, and one must not say ‘no’ to any individual, even if they provoke feelings of discomfort or fear.
 Regardless of your feelings as a small pre-pubescent child who knows very little about their own body, this body will now be grabbed, shifted, and tousled around by every young boy or girl that you’ve encountered in school.
 They taught us not to say ‘no’ to another individual, for the sake of equality.
 And I wonder if these two lessons, the one in autonomy and protection and the one in equality and fairness, can actually coexist in the same course?

-I literally can’t fucking believe that in junior high P.E my teachers would spend an entire month teaching me self defense; how to prevent unwanted contact, how to fight off people who I don’t want near me, and how to protect my body from being abused or grabbed.
-And then the very next fucking day they’d say to me “Okay new lesson!
+I can’t believe that in junior high P.E my teachers would spend an entire month teaching me self defense; how to prevent unwanted contact, how to fight off people who I don’t want near me, and how to protect my body from being abused or grabbed.
+And then the very next day they’d say to me “Okay new lesson!
 Now you have to slow dance with every single boy in your class, and no matter how badly you might want to, you can’t say no!
 Now dance little puppets, Dance!”
 Okay, that last bit about the puppets might be exaggerated slightly, but the sentiment still stands.
 What the fuck guys?!
 I was eleven years old, and you had the audacity to teach me how to jab somebody’s throat and then force me to slow dance with the boy who throws gum in my hair all in the same week?